isomerpages/ttsh-chi/_about-us/Our Offices/Collaborating Centres' Support Office.md

 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p>Empowers patients, caregivers, and volunteers to take an active role in
-healthcare by equipping them the necessary skills and knowledge to support and enhance patient care.</p>
+healthcare by equipping them with the necessary skills, knowledge and confidence to support and enhance patient care and experience.&nbsp;</p>
 </div>
 </details>
 </div>